How to Get In The Habit Of Brushing Your Teeth

 The encouragement and guidance from your dentist underscore the importance of daily dental care, significantly increasing the likelihood that you will commit to your oral hygiene routine.

-Toothbrushes with built-in timers ensure you brush for the full recommended two minutes.
+Many electric toothbrushes also have timers that guide you to brush for the full two minutes.

 Creating a reward system for consistent brushing can significantly boost your motivation.